Open-TEE/opentee-android/README.md

 	$ cd opentee-android
 	$ export ANDROID_HOME="YOUR_ANDROID_SDK_PATH"
 	$ export ANDROID_NDK_HOME="YOUR_ANDROID_NDK_PATH"
-	$ ./gradlew assembleDebug
+	$ ./gradlew build
 ```

-After successful compilation, the output will be two .apk files located in folder **otservice/build/outputs/apk/** and **javaapitest/build/outputs/apk/**.
+After successful compilation, the output will be three APK files.
+The APK file under **bundletest/build/outputs/apk/** is a standalone test application to demonstrate the first way to use Open-TEE in Android.
+While two APK files located in folder **otservice/build/outputs/apk/** and **javaapitest/build/outputs/apk/** belongs to the second way.
 These can be installed and run on emulators or real devices as usual.

 For any errors during this process, please refer to the FAQ section.